bgamari/ghc-wiki-import/type-functions-type-checking.md

 ```

 Consequently, all functions that dependent on this field need to be extended.
 In particular, `TcType.isTauTyCon` regards applications of type family constructors as *tau types*.
 (SPJ, is that ok?
 Probably not...)

-Moreover, `BuildTyCls.buildSynTyCon`'s last argument is generalised from `Type` to `Either Kind Type`.
-If this argument is `Left kind`, we have a type family; otherwise, we have an ordinary type synonym.
+As a result, `BuildTyCls.buildSynTyCon`'s last argument now also takes a value of type `SynTyConRhs`.

 #### GHC API